Richard Lee Hodinka, Ph.D.

 Procedures that were performed in his laboratory included direct and indirect immunofluorescence and enzyme immunoassays for the detection of viral-specific antibodies or antigens, growth and identification of viruses in cultured cells, isolation and purification of viral RNA or DNA using automated extraction systems, qualitative and quantitative real-time PCR amplification and detection of viral nucleic acids, screening and Western blot assays for detection and confirmation of HIV-specific antibodies, a culture-based system for the growth of HIV, quantitative molecular assays for measuring HIV viral laod, sequencing methods for drug susceptibility testing of HIV, molecular assays for the detection of Chlamydia trachomatis and Neisseria gonorrhoeae, and immunoassays for the detection of viral markers for the diagnosis and monitor of hepatitis A, B, and C viruses.

 Description of Other ExpertiseKey Words:

-Clinical Microbiology, Clinical Virology, Infectious Disease Diagnostics, Evolution of New Technology, Translational Research for Diagnosis and Monitoring of Microbial Infections, Molecular and Cellular Microbiology, Laboratory Medicine, Rapid Tests, Immunoassays, Immunofluorescence, Western blots, Serology, Nucleic Acid Isolation and Purification, Molecular Amplification, Qualitative and Quantitative Real-Time PCR, Multiplex and Point-of-Care Molecular Testing, Viral Load Testing for Human Immunodeficiency Virus (HIV), Cytomegalovirus, Epstein-Barr virus, Human Herpesvirus-6, and Adenoviruses, Antiviral Drug Susceptibility Testing, Genotyping, Cell Culture, Virus Isolation Methods, Automation, Respiratory Viruses, Herpesviruses, Gastrointestinal Viruses, Enteroviruses, Parechoviruses, Erythrovirus (Parvovirus) B19, Hepatitis Viruses A, B, C, D, and E, Sexually-Transmitted Pathogens including Herpes Simplex Virus, Chlamydia trachomatis, Neisseria gonorrhoeae, Human Papillomaviruses, Treponema pallidum (Syphilis), and Trichomonas vaginalis
+Clinical Microbiology, Clinical Virology, Infectious Disease Diagnostics, Evolution of New Technology, Translational Research for Diagnosis and Monitoring of Microbial Infections, Molecular and Cellular Microbiology, Laboratory Medicine, Rapid Antigen Tests, Immunoassays, Immunofluorescence Tests, Western blotting, Infectious Disease Serology, Nucleic Acid Isolation and Purification, Molecular Amplification, Qualitative and Quantitative Real-Time PCR, Multiplex and Point-of-Care Molecular Testing, Viral Load Testing for Human Immunodeficiency Virus (HIV), Cytomegalovirus, Epstein-Barr virus, Human Herpesvirus-6, and Adenoviruses, Antiviral Drug Susceptibility Testing, Genotyping, Cell Culture, Virus Isolation Methods, Automation, Respiratory Viruses, Herpesviruses, Gastrointestinal Viruses, Enteroviruses, Parechoviruses, Erythrovirus (Parvovirus) B19, Hepatitis Viruses A, B, C, D, and E, Sexually-Transmitted Pathogens including Herpes Simplex Virus, Chlamydia trachomatis, Neisseria gonorrhoeae, Human Papillomaviruses, Treponema pallidum (Syphilis), and Trichomonas vaginalis